Thursday, January 22, 2009

 Serelda met (1) Joshua King Christenberry, son of Joshua Christenberry and Mary Boyd, and had at least one child by him.
 She met (2) Frank Hardin and had at least one child by him.
 There may have been other men as well whose children she bore.

 While still a young girl, Serelda's father, James, died.
 After the death of James, his daughter, Elizabeth Turpin Potter, and her husband, Absalom Potter, took Serelda with them to Oklahoma.
+We assume that Amanda moved with them as well.

 Eventually Serelda returned to Tennessee.
 After returning to Tennessee, she and her sister, Amanda, were seduced by older married men.
 Later Serelda would have affairs with two other wealthy young men: Joshua King Christenberry and Frank Hardin.
 The reputations of these two young women were ruined.
 They were regarded as "untouchables" and were even shunned by some of the members of their own family.
 When John Turpin, one of their older brothers, learned that his sisters had become pregnant, he separated himself from the family because of the disgrace.
 He played his fiddle as he walked down the road and away from home.
+The was the last time the family saw him before he died.

 In 1873, Serelda Turpin sued Joshua King Christenberry for support.
 The case was entitled "State on relation of Surrelda Turpin vs. Joshua King Christenberry."
 Who this child might have been is not yet known; the date of this court case precedes the birth of King Turpin.
 Perhaps Serelda was pregnant with a child by King Christenberry at this time, or perhaps Serelda had another child by King Christenberry prior to her son, King, that has not yet been identified.